-Master of Arts in Teaching - Elementary Education K-6, MAT

-Graduate Coordinator: Kimberly Erwin Department Chair: Ereka R. Williams Email: kderwin@ncat.edu Phone: 336-334-7848 Email: ewilliam@ncat.edu Phone: (336) 334-7848
+Master of Arts in Teaching - Elementary Education K-6, MAT Email: kderwin@ncat.edu Phone: 336-334-7848 Email: ewilliam@ncat.edu Phone: (336) 334-7848

 The mission of the Master of Arts in Teaching (MAT) in Elementary Education (K-6) degree program is to prepare highly-qualified classroom teachers for the K-6 classroom.
 Through courses in elementary-grades mathematics, social studies, language development, diagnostic and prescriptive reading, and assessment and evaluation, candidates in the Master of Arts in Teaching, Elementary Education program develop knowledge, skills, dispositions, and professional attitudes that empower them to become lifelong learners and exemplary educational leaders inside and outside K-6 learning contexts.
 The MAT program in Elementary Education is aligned with professional standards commensurate with the Interstate Teacher Assessment and Support Consortium (InTASC), the National Council for the Accreditation of Teacher Education (NCATE), the North Carolina Department of Public Instruction (NCDPI), and National Board Professional Teaching Standards (NBPTS).
-The Master of Arts in Teaching (MAT) program in Elementary Education is an accredited program by the National Council for the Accreditation of Teacher Education (NCATE) and by the North Carolina Department of Public Instruction (NCDPI).
+The Master of Arts in Teaching (MAT) program in Elementary Education is an accredited program by the National Council for the Accreditation of Teacher Education is an accredited program by the National Council for the Accreditation of Teacher Education is an accredited program by the National Council for the Accreditation of Teacher Education (NCATE) and by the North Carolina Department of Public Instruction (NCDPI).